turboMaCk/glue/README.md

 However if that child module has another nested module whose view takes `Route` you have a problem.
 It doesn't make sense to store route in every model in chain but `view` part of `Glue` has `model -> Html msg` type signature.
 This means you can't chain this argument without storing it to every model in chain.
-There are workaround for this but it would be nice to have build-in solution for this.
+There are workarounds but it would be nice to have build-in solution for this.
 - In 2.x.x it would be nice to have function `updateWith : Glue model subModel msg subMsg -> (subModel -> subModel) -> ( model, Cmd msg ) -> ( model, Cmd msg )`.
 Unfortunetelly this will require breaking change in `Glue` and it's `glue` constructor.
 This idea is not verified and tested yet.